xavdid/advent-of-code/solutions/2020/day_19/README.md

 Part of what we could rely on in part 1 was that `0` would always eventually resolve into a finite regex.
 That protection has been taken away in part 2.
 If we update the rules and run our part 1 solution without modifications, we get `RecursionError: maximum recursion depth exceeded in comparison`.

-Turns out the Python regex engine doesn't handle recursion (though some other languages engines' do; each language has its own regex implementation).
+Turns out the Python regex engine doesn't handle recursion (though some other languages' engines do; each language has its own regex implementation).
 We need to modify our `resolve_rules` function to break the infinite recursion.
 Can we do this and still get the right answer?
 It turns out, yes!
 We don't need to recurse infinitely - just far enough that our final `rule_0` matches messages correctly.

 Let's say we've got the rule `8: "a" | "a" 8`.
 As a regex, that would be `(a|a(a|a(a|a(...)))))` and so on.
 This gets very messy with the capture groups, but as long as the recursion level is deep enough, strings of a certain length will match it consistently.
 I'm not sure what exactly the math is here, but I did a bit of trial and error to prove my hunch.
 After 6 levels of recursion, the puzzle answer stopped changing, so that was the number I stuck with.